studywysc/studywysc.github.io/docs/_docs/discord/data.md

 title:  "Culture: Data Collection"
 category: "Wysc Discord"
 catsub: "Content Policy"
-last_updated: 13 Jan 2020
+last_updated: 15 Mar 2020
 redirect_from:
   - surveys
   - docs/discord/content/surveys
   - collectdata
 ---

 While Wysc appreciates your consideration, please be aware that we are not an advertising or recruitment platform.
 Do not join Wysc solely to collect data for a project, product, service, or any other topic.
 All surveys, similar to any other attempts at data collection, are subject to the data collection guidelines below, educational or otherwise.
-[Rules and Culture](1) regulations still apply.
+[Rules and Culture](culture) regulations still apply.

 ### Seed users